rborn/TaffyDb4Ti/README.md

 ```

 #####Create a database - autocommit
 This setting will autosave each change you are doing to the database.
-While handy, if you have many operation on the the db I suggest not to use it and call **db.save()** yourself.
+While handy, if you have many operations on the db I suggest not to use it and call **db.save()** yourself.
 Of course **autocommit** can be used together with taffy settings.

 ```